gt-frc/gt3/README.md

-The Georgia Tech Tokamak Transport Code (GT3)
+The Georgia Tech Tokamak Transport Code (GT3).
+Also known as GTEDGE2.

 **Installation**